History of the United States I CLEP

 Click on the titles to go to the study resource

-The US Constitution - Know this, especially the Amendments and Bill of Rights.
+The US Constitution - Know this, especially the early Amendments (up to the 14th) and especially Bill of Rights.
 You'll see it again for American Government if you take that exam, so know it well!

 HippoCampus Online US History 1 - A good resource for the History Of the United States I CLEP.
 It breaks down the subject matter by topics allowing you to easily find what you need work on.